MPCodeWriter21/Seyed-s-Product-Manager/README.md

   feel free to change it to GCC or any other compiler if you feel like it.
 + [make](https://www.gnu.org/software/make/): If you look carefully you see that we have a `Makefile`.
   So...
 You know what you need.
-+ `ld`: To embed the font file into the executable.
 + The ability to now how to run commands in a command-line: Self explanatory

 ### Run the make command